 \section{Abstract}

-Financial markets are noisy and non-stationary, making alpha mining highly sensitive to noise in backtesting results and sudden market regime shifts.
-While recent agentic frameworks improve alpha mining automation, they often lack controllable multi-round search and reliable reuse of validated experience.
-To address these challenges, we propose \textbf{QuantaAlpha}, an evolutionary alpha mining framework that treats each end-to-end mining run as a trajectory and improves factors through trajectory-level mutation and crossover operations.
-QuantaAlpha localizes suboptimal steps in each trajectory for targeted revision and recombines complementary high-reward segments to reuse effective patterns, enabling structured exploration and refinement across mining iterations.
-During factor generation, QuantaAlpha enforces semantic consistency across the hypothesis, factor expression, and executable code, while constraining the complexity and redundancy of the generated factor to mitigate crowding.
-Extensive experiments on the China Securities Index 300 (CSI 300) demonstrate consistent gains over strong baseline models and prior agentic systems.
-When utilizing GPT-5.2, QuantaAlpha achieves an Information Coefficient (IC) of 0.1501, with an Annualized Rate of Return (ARR) of 27.75\% and a Maximum Drawdown (MDD) of 7.98\%.
-Moreover, factors mined on CSI 300 transfer effectively to the China Securities Index 500 (CSI 500) and the Standard \& Poor's 500 Index (S\&P 500), delivering 160\% and 137\% cumulative excess return over four years, respectively, which indicates strong robustness of QuantaAlpha under market distribution shifts.
+Financial markets are noisy and non-stationary, making alpha mining highly sensitive to backtest noise and regime shifts.
+While recent agentic frameworks improve automation, they often lack controllable multi-round search and reliable reuse of validated experience.
+To address these challenges, we propose \textbf{QuantaAlpha}, an evolutionary alpha mining framework that treats each end-to-end mining run as a trajectory and improves factors via trajectory-level mutation and crossover.
+QuantaAlpha localizes suboptimal steps for targeted revision and recombines complementary high-reward segments to reuse effective patterns, enabling structured exploration and refinement across iterations.
+During factor generation, it enforces semantic consistency across hypothesis, factor expression, and executable code, and constrains the complexity and redundancy of the generated factor to mitigate crowding.
+Extensive experiments on CSI 300 show consistent gains over strong baselines and prior agentic systems.
+Using GPT-5.2, QuantaAlpha achieves an IC of 0.0472 with ARR of 4.68\% and MDD of 11.8\%.
+Moreover, factors mined on CSI 300 transfer effectively to CSI 500 and the S\&P 500, delivering about 40.28\% and 19.1\% cumulative excess return over four years, respectively, which indicates strong robustness under market distribution shifts.